Kangarstar/docker-elk/README.md

 * [Docker Engine][docker-install] version **18.06.0** or newer
 * [Docker Compose][compose-install] version **2.0.0** or newer
-* 1.5 GB of RAM

 > [!NOTE]
 > Especially on Linux, make sure your user has the [required permissions][linux-postinstall] to interact with the Docker
 > daemon.

-By default, the stack exposes the following ports:
+Par défaut, le stack exposes ces ports:

 * 5044: Logstash Beats input
 * 50000: Logstash TCP input